wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/configure-microsoft-cloud-app-security-cloud-discovery/includes/5-implement-app-connectors.md

 > You can select **Suggest more apps** from the drop down list to request additional app connectors.

 > [!IMPORTANT]
-> To connect Cloud App Security to Azure, you must be a Global or Security administrator in Azure AD.
+> To connect Defender for Cloud Apps to Azure, you must be a Global or Security administrator in Azure AD.

 ### Connect Office 365

-Cloud App Security supports the following Office 365 apps:
+Defender for Cloud Apps supports the following Office 365 apps:

 - Dynamics 365 CRM
 - Exchange